boschmemssolutions/boschmemssolutions.github.io/docs/_sources/iio/bosch_smi230_IIO.rst.txt

   57.000000 -97.000000 8164.000000 1665428973611084557
   [accX accY accZ time_ns]

-.. note:: Check the device number of SMI230ACC by reading "name" from deveice folder
+.. hint:: Check the device number of SMI230ACC by reading "name" from deveice folder

 ::